TrueAbility/cybersecurity/README.md

 # License

-Copyright Jonathan Siegel, 2018-2022.
-Please contact cyber@xenon.io if you would like to re-use or contribute to this plan.
+Copyright TrueAbility, 2018-2024.
+Please contact cyber@TrueAbility.com if you would like to re-use or contribute to this plan.